TVersluijs/RGEE_Snowmelt/README.md

 <br />

 ### *06-RGEE_TomVersluijs_S2_Shapefile_SubAreas_Snowmelt.R
-Use Sentinel-2 data to extract time series of the average NDVI, NDMI, and NDSI and the fraction of snowcover for all sub areas located within a shapefile (these sub areas can be specified by creating a multipolygon in e.g. QGIS).
-The fraction of snowcover is estimated by calculating the fraction of pixels per subarea with an NDSI value larger than the user specified NDSI-threshold.
+Use Sentinel-2 data to extract time series of (I) the average fractional snowcover (FSC), (II) the average NDVI, NDMI and NDSI, and (III) the fraction of snowcover, for all sub areas located within a shapefile.
+These sub areas can be specified by creating a multipolygon in e.g. QGIS (see manual).
+The fractional snowcover (FSC) is calculated based on two methods: following Gascoin et al 2020, and Aalstad et al 2020.
+This FSC is a within-pixel estimate of the fraction of snowcover, which is then averaged over all pixels per subarea.
+The fraction of snowcover is instead estimated by calculating the fraction of pixels per subarea with an
+NDSI value larger than the user specified NDSI-threshold for each timestep.
 This corresponds to the method='snowfraction' in other scripts.
 The user can specify whether clouds and permanent waterbodies need to be masked, and whether a composite image per day of year needs to be generated (merging multiple satellite photos for that day).
-The current script requires a shapefile including subareas within the study area as input.
+The current script requires a shapefile of subareas within the study area as input.
 It only works for small areas of c.a.
 50 km2 (larger areas might result in computation errors unless the spatial resolution of the analyses is decreased).
+Note that in this script (06), snowmelt is not calculated based on pixel-level snowmelt data (i.e. 'pixel_gam' method is not implemented).
+This approach is instead implemented in script "08-RGEE_TomVersluijs_S2_Shapefile_Pixel_Snowmelt.R" and involves fitting of GAMS through NDSI data per pixel and extracting the moment this GAM passes a user-defined NDSI-threshold.
+This results in a pixel-level map of the date of snowmelt.
+Script "10-RGEE_TomVersluijs_S2_ExtractSnowFraction.R" can then be used to extract timeseries of the fraction of snowcover for points/polygons of interest from this map.

 <p float="left">
   <img align="top" src="./_pictures/06A-Sentinel2_Zackenberg_Shapefile_SubAreas.png" width="49%" title="Shapefile area for 10 subareas in Zackenberg (each c.a.
 5km2)" />